buildbot/buildbot/master/docs/manual/installation/buildmaster.rst

     backing up changes.pck to changes.pck.old

 If your Changes pickle uses multiple encodings, you're on your own, but the script in :file:`contrib/` may provide a good starting point for the fix.

-.. _Upgrading-a-Buildmaster-to-Later-Version:

-Upgrading a Buildmaster to Later Versions
-'''''''''''''''''''''''''''''''''''''''''

-Up to Buildbot version |version|, no further steps beyond those described above are required.